RuudVelo/nd0821-c3-ML-Deployment-FastAPI/model_card_template.md

 ## Training Data
 Data coming from Census Income Dataset from UCI and can be found here: https://archive.ics.uci.edu/dataset/20/census+income
 ## Evaluation Data
-The dataset was split in training, validation and test data with a random_state of 101 to reproduce results.
+The dataset was split in training, validation data with a random_state of 101 to reproduce results.
+The validation set compromised 20% of the total dataset.
+The training part was used in a Grid Search Cross-Validation procedure
 ## Metrics
 The model was trained using hyperparameter tuning for accuracy (0.85) as target metric.
 Further metrics evaluated are: